aa6dcc/Aenertia/tests/Camera/README.md

-This code is used to test if the camera can be opened using  opencv on the Raspberry PI
+This code is used to test if the camera can be opened using  openCV on the Raspberry PI

 Start using uvicorn led_api:app --host 0.0.0.0 --port 8000